nikhillad123/REACT-COURSE-3-ECOMMERCE/README.md

 ## 🙏 Acknowledgments

 This project was created as part of a **React learning journey**, with the goal of building a **practical full-stack e-commerce app** from scratch.
-Special thanks to the open-source community for tools, libraries, and inspiration.

 ---

 ## 🎉 Thank you for checking out **REACT-COURSE-3-ECOMMERCE**!
-If you found this project interesting, don’t forget to ⭐ the repo.